dbrownidau/constitution/WIP-Constitution.md

 11.3.
 General Meetings are to be held in person at either the University or a voted upon location, or via teleconferencing.

 11.4.
-The Secretary shall give all members with voting rights notice via email of all general meetings at least 4 working days before the date fixed for the holding therof.
+The Secretary shall give all members with voting rights notice via email of all general meetings at least 4 working days before the date fixed for the holding thereof.

 11.5.
 General Meetings are open to all members, unless rejected by the committee.